globalizejs/globalize/README.md

 <h2 id="defining">Defining Culture Information</h2>
 <p>
-Each culture is defined in its own script with the naming scheme jquery.global.&lt;code&gt;.js (along with its minified version, jquery.global.&lt;code&gt;.min.js).
-You may include any number of these scripts, making them available in the jQuery.global.cultures mapping.
-Including one of these scripts does NOT automatically make it the current culture selected in the jQuery.global.culture property.
+Each culture is defined in its own script with the naming scheme globalize.culture.&lt;code&gt;.js.
+You may include any number of these scripts, making them available in the Globalize.cultures mapping.
+Including one of these scripts does NOT automatically make it the current culture selected in the Globalize.culture property.
 </p>
 <p>
-The neutral English culture is defined directly in jquery.global.js, and set both to the properties "en" and "default" of the jQuery.global.cultures mapping.
+The neutral English culture is defined directly in globalize.js, and set both to the properties "en" and "default" of the Globalize.cultures mapping.
 Extensive comments describe the purpose of each of the fields defined.
 </p>
 <p>